timsim00/slots/README.md

 This is currently being used in an experimental, framework-less, build-less, lazily-loaded micro-frontend-y, web component and module-only app.
 It's working well.

-Reason for being: https://bundlephobia.com/result?p=vuex@3.1.0 Why download 3k when you only need 800b?
+Reason for being: https://bundlephobia.com/result?p=vuex@3.1.0 Why download (and parse) 3k when you only need 800b?

 # API